OptimalBits/castmill.com/src/partners.md

 your digital signage solution is working as expected.
 We will also provide you with a dedicated support team to help you with any issues you may have.

-As a partner you will also be promoted by us, so that customers in your region will find you easily.
+Depending on the scope of the partnership we may need to sign a custom made agreement and SLAs that fulfill your particular needs.

 ## What is your role as a partner?

 As a partner you keep the first contact with your customers.
 You take care of the installation and maintainace of the hardware.
-You chooose the best hardware for your customers and you make sure that the hardware is working as expected.
+You chooose the best hardware for your customers and you make sure that the hardware works as expected.

+Normally you will maintain the first line of support for your customers, where we at Castmill will take over if there are issues that you cannot solve by yourself or are related to the services that we provide.

 ## What can we do for you

 We are welcoming partners all around the world.
 As a partner you will get promoted in our webpage and our newsletter.
 Users in your country or region will be recommended to contact you for installations in your location and area of expertise.

 - Templates